Sustainable Mobile Networks

 In this research line the application of sustainable design principles to mobile networks is studied.

 Three technological objectives have been targeting to achieve this goal:

 - Network energy efficiency: the design of network architecture and management schemes that reduce the consumption of the energy resource without damaging system performance.
 The key issue is to achieve proportionality between energy consumption and traffic load, while maintaining an adequate quality of service for the users.

-- Nearly-zero energy networks: the design of network architecture and control schemes that balance energy inflow and spending in presence of equipment powered by harvested ambient energy.
+- Mobile demand-response: the design of network architecture and control schemes that balance energy inflow and spending in presence of equipment powered by harvested ambient energy.
 The main issue is to satisfy the traffic demands and to meet the quality of service requirements using the available energy budget coming from intermittent and erratic sources (e.g., renewable energy).

 - H. D. Trinh, N.Bui, J. Widmer, L. Giupponi, P. Dini, Analysis and Modeling of Mobile Traffic Using Real Traces, in Proceedings of IEEE PIMRC 2018, Montreal, CA, October 2017.